Fanny Lye Deliver’d is now available to rent, buy or stream.

 It’s 1657, and Charles I lost his head years before following the English Civil War, with the country now in the hands of Oliver Cromwell (Lord Protector) – the Monarchy replaced by parliament and significant social and religious change.
 But Cromwell’s actions are caught in a paradox as he offers people a voice while encouraging puritanical beliefs and religious control.
 However, as Cromwell’s reign nears its final chapter, brave new voices began to speak out against the puritanism he embodied.

 READ MORE: THE LAST THING MARY SAW

 Believing their story, John takes them into his home with the intention of safely escorting them to the village constable for further help.
-However, as Thomas and Rebecca slowly settle into life with the Lye’s, they offer a glimmer of excitement to Fanny and young Arthur, their values and opinions clashing with John’s puritanism.
+As Thomas and Rebecca slowly settle into life with the Lye’s, they offer a glimmer of excitement to Fanny and young Arthur, their values and opinions clashing with John’s puritanism.
 But family life is about to spiral out of control as secrets are revealed, beliefs challenged, and safety undermined.

 READ MORE: THE LIGHTHOUSE

 Tonally Fanny Lye draws comparisons with Michael Reeves’ 1968 classic Witchfinder General.
 Here Clay creates an atmosphere of impending doom that is only heightened by his Olde English screenplay and the divine performances of a small and perfectly formed cast.
 Maxime Peake’s Fanny is ferocious and vulnerable in the presence of newfound knowledge.
 Meanwhile, Freddie Fox reflects the arrogance and energy of youth with a devilish charm as his true intentions bubble to the surface, his scenes alongside the dour Charles Dance reminiscent of two stags rutting in Autumn.